 How will I receive my results?

 WDH sends the Notice of Results by secure email to the identified facility human resources personnel, Public Health Nursing supervisor or HCBS waiver provider by secure email.
 The Notice of Results for a HCBS Self Directed Waiver Program Direct Service Worker will be sent via email to the HCBS Waiver Employer of Record indicated on the request and to the Fiscal Management Service to support processing of payroll.
+Secure emails expire after 14 days, so please check email regularly.
 Notices sent to employers, supervisors and fiscal management services will only state whether or not the applicant meets the employment criteria and will not contain any details regarding the individuals background information.

 Notice of Results will only be sent to the applicant if they do not meet the employment criteria or if the criminal history is missing disposition information.
 These notices will be sent by mail to the address on the applicant’s Central Registry from (SS-26 Agent) and will have more detailed information regarding the reason that the applicant did not meet the employment criteria.

 What is the criteria for a does not meet determination?